-The map key also tells you that the space between each line represents another 10 feet in height.
-So you can count by 10s for each line to find out the height of the smallest circle at the top of the mountain.
+The map key also tells you that the space between the lines means the mountain's height gets taller by 10 feet.
+So you can count by 10s to find out the height of the smallest circle.

 If you count by 10s, the smallest circle is 30.
 So Round Mountain is about 30 feet tall.